PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 ## Description

-With this 'Hub & Spoke playground - LAB Builder' you'll be able to deploy Hub & Spoke topologies in various ways.
+With this 'Hub & Spoke playground - LAB Builder' you'll be able to deploy Hub & Spoke topologies in various ways incl.
+Azure Virtual WAN.

-Optionaly you can deploy Azure Firewall (Standard or Premium) in Hub VNET incl.
+Optionaly you can deploy Azure Firewall (Standard or Premium) in the Hub (VNET or vWAN) incl.
 Route table, deploy Virtual Machine in Hub VNET and/or Spoke VNET's and deploy Bastion Host in Hub VNET and/or Spoke VNET's.
 Optional deploy default Azure Firewall rule Collection group which enables spoke-to-spoke and internet traffic.

 On deployemnt you can specify the amount of Spoke VNET's to be deployed.
 VNET peerings will be deployed if both Hub and Spoke(s) are selected for deployement.